nawjeet/bwt1/README.md

 ### Hours spent

 ```
-Approximately 47 hours
+Approximately 50 hours
 ```

 ### Hosting and Source

-This website is hosted on [GitHub](https://github.com) and its source can be found on this [link](https://github.com/nawjeet/bwt1).
+This website is hosted on [GitHub](https://github.com) and its source code can be found on this [link](https://github.com/nawjeet/bwt1).

 ## Author